gastvn/Saltivan-Gennie/README.md

 # 🚀 Usage
 **📚 1.
 Managing Books (The Collection)**
-First.
-Access: Click the "Books" link in the navigation bar to view the main Book Management Dashboard.
+**Access: Click the "Books" link in the navigation bar to view the main Book Management Dashboard.**
-Second.
-Add New Book: Click the + Add Book button on the dashboard.
-Fill in the book details (Title, Author, ISBN, Category, and Number of Copies).
+**Add New Book: Click the + Add Book button on the dashboard.
+Fill in the book details (Title, Author, ISBN, Category, and Number of Copies).**
-Third.
-View/Edit/Delete:
+**View/Edit/Delete:**
 * The main table allows you to quickly see the status (Available/Out of Stock).
 * Use the action buttons next to a book record to view details, edit the information, or delete the record.

 **🧑‍🎓 2.
 Managing Members (Students/Users)**
--Access: Click the "Students" link in the navigation bar to access the Student Management Dashboard.
+**Access: Click the "Students" link in the navigation bar to access the Student Management Dashboard.**
--Add New Student: Click the + Add New Student button to register a new library member.
+**Add New Student: Click the + Add New Student button to register a new library member.**
--Search/Filter: Use the search bar to find students by name or ID, or use the filter tabs (e.g., "1st Year", "4th Year") to segment the user list.
+**Search/Filter: Use the search bar to find students by name or ID, or use the filter tabs (e.g., "1st Year", "4th Year") to segment the user list.**

 **🔄 3.
 Processing Transactions**
--The system supports the core functionality needed for daily operations:
+*The system supports the core functionality needed for daily operations:
--Borrowing: Log a new borrowing transaction against a member's record and reduce the available copy count for the book.
+*Borrowing: Log a new borrowing transaction against a member's record and reduce the available copy count for the book.
--Returning: Process a book return, which clears the transaction and increments the available copy count.
+*Returning: Process a book return, which clears the transaction and increments the available copy count.

 # 🎀Contributors
 **SALTIVAN, GENNIE ANNE A.**